furkanssarri/the-privy/README.md

 ## About

-**the-privy** is a "members-only" web application built to demonstrate user authentication and authorization using Express.js, Passport.js, and PostgreSQL.
+**The Privy** is a "members-only" web application built to demonstrate user authentication and authorization using Express.js, Passport.js, and PostgreSQL.
 Developed in conjunction with [The Odin Project](https://www.theodinproject.com/) Node.js curriculum, this project showcases practical usage of modern web development tools and libraries for secure user management.

 ---